Temuco Train Station

-The Temuco Train Station is a train station in Temuco, in the region of Araucania in Chile.
-It is operated by EFE and is currently the terminus station for the Pitrufquen-Temuco and Victoria-Temuco Services.
+The Temuco Train Station is a train station in Temuco, in the region of Araucanía in Chile.
+It is operated by EFE and is currently the terminus station for the Pitrufquén-Temuco and Victoria-Temuco Services.
 It was inaugurated in 1893.
-EFE currently operates the only scheduled routes in the station with the Tren Araucania service between 2 sections: Victoria to Temuco with a length of 65km and Pitrufquen to Temuco, inaugurated in 2023 with a length of 29.9 km.
+EFE currently operates the only scheduled routes in the station with the Tren Araucanía service between 2 sections: Victoria to Temuco with a length of 65km and Pitrufquén to Temuco, inaugurated in 2023 with a length of 29.9 km.